 Arrest made in 2021 burglary and gun theft

 Jan.
-5—JOHNSTOWN, Pa. — A Moxham man has been arrested after investigators connected him with several guns reported stolen in August 2021 from a Lorain Borough home.
+5—JOHNSTOWN, Pa. — A Hornerstown man has been arrested after investigators connected him with several guns reported stolen in August 2021 from a Lorain Borough home.

 James F. Weaver, 63, of the 300 block of Wood Street, was arraigned Wednesday on charges of burglary, criminal trespass, theft, receiving stolen property and illegal possession of firearms.

-Rifles recovered during the investigation included some of the 15 guns missing after a reported burglary in August 2021 at a Penrod Street home in Lorain, the criminal complaint says.
+Rifles recovered during the investigation included some of the 15 guns missing after a reported burglary in August 2021 at a Penrod Street home in Lorain Borough, the criminal complaint says.

 Stonycreek Township police learned last month that some of the guns had been sold by Joshua M. Adolph, 36, of Johnstown.